64kramsystem/personal_notes/topics/science.md

       - [Check if a number is close within the two ends of an interval](#check-if-a-number-is-close-within-the-two-ends-of-an-interval)
   - [Physics](#physics)
     - [Falling object (gravity)](#falling-object-gravity)

+## Computer Science

+### Logic

+"Complete boolean evaluation": when the conditions are always evaluated (as opposed to Short-Circuit).

 ## Math